openaps/docs/Hardware/hardware.md

 <br>
 **CareLink USB Stick**

 Currently, the only supported device for uploading pump data and interfacing on the #OpenAPS is the CareLink USB stick.
 We recommend you purchase at least two sticks because if one breaks, acquiring another stick will take time and will delay development.
+Additionally, due to the short range of communication between the CareLink stick and the Medtronic pumps, some users set up multiple sticks in different locations to maximize the chances of successful transmissions.

 [Medtronic](https://medtronicdiabetes.secure.force.com/store/carelink-usb--remotes/usb-wireless-upload-device)